 2—LSA have aided Type Certified aircraft development.
 Really?
 Yes!
 How?
 As FAA agreed to rewrite Part 23 rules (used to certify new Cessnas and such), the agency agreed to use ASTM industry consensus standards and used the LSA F37 committee as a guideline to establish the new GA-oriented F44 committee.
 FAA would not have done this if they didn’t think the LSA idea worked quite well.
 You’re welcome, GA industry.

 5—Engineers have introduced new concepts in LSA powerplants.
-Engines lead by market leader Rotax brought concepts like liquid cooling, geared output, high efficiency (with much smaller displacement engines, Rotax nonetheless produces the same power as an O-200).
-Lighter, smaller packages made aircraft design easier and sleeker.
+Engines lead by market leader Rotax brought concepts like liquid cooling, geared output, and high efficiency.
+Rotax’s 9-series powerplants produce the same power as a Continental O-200 but with much smaller displacement engines.
+Lighter, more compact powerplants made aircraft design easier and sleeker.
 Most recent developments include the electronically-controlled, fuel injected 912 iS, iS Sport, and 915 iS engine (which also incorporates a turbocharger and intercooler).
 Next: electric propulsion, which will work best on light aircraft like ultralights and LSA initially.

 6—LSA promoted use of modern materials.
 Today Boeing’s Dreamliner is a current example of high-tech material use.
 Cirrus is another modern success story.
 Their SR-series used composite but limited carbon fiber.
 LSA have been using carbon for years; some have more than 90% of the superstrong, lightweight material.

 7—LSA benefit their local communities in several important ways.
 Despite some losses, the LSA safety record has been described by the FAA as “acceptable” …high praise from a regulatory agency.
-Once LSA manufacturers got used to the system of ASTM standards, manufacturer compliance is good and safety followed.
+Once LSA manufacturers got used to the system of ASTM standards, manufacturer compliance has been good and improved safety followed.
 Training systems were improved to aid transition (driven by insurance, not FAA, by the way).